Trump’s top DC prosecutor nominee facing some GOP headwinds

 “I don’t believe any of that.
 I know Ed personally.
 He’s a Missouri guy,” he said.

-CNN’s Paula Reid, Manu Raju and Ted Barrett contributed to this report.
+CNN’s Paula Reid, Morgan Rimmer, Manu Raju and Ted Barrett contributed to this report.

 The-CNN-Wire